pguti778/pguti778/README.md

 Although in many professions, junior hiring is best thought from Senior Managers as a balance between cost and performance.
 In Software development is somehow different.

 Enterprises has invested a lot of time and money (effort) into the current running code they have.
-Refactoring, evergreening, upgrade into new technologies, it is like throwing away all that code, which requires huge investments not every enterprises wishes to do, because it's the kind-of the opposite to win-win.
+Refactoring, evergreening, upgrade into new technologies, it is like throwing away all that code, which requires huge investments not every enterprise wishes to do, because it's the kind-of the opposite to win-win.
 Let me explain.

 Customers are satisfied to what they currently have.
 It may not be the best solution, but it works, and known bugs are already handled, often with human procedures or workarounds known to the users.
 On the other hand, for software engineers it is even worst: you don't know the functional details, you probably don't have the code, you might add new bugs, you need a lot of effort to get to the same status the current application has.
 At the end of the day, you will invest a lot of money and you will not get no real benefits.
 Lose-lose.